douglaslassance/gitalong/README.md

 [![codecov](https://codecov.io/gh/douglaslassance/gitalong/branch/main/graph/badge.svg?token=5267NA3EQQ)](https://codecov.io/gh/douglaslassance/gitalong)

 Gitalong is a tool for Git repositories that seek to prevent conflicts between files when working with a team.
-It uses hooks and a dedicated repository to communicate local changes across all clones of a given remote.
+It uses hooks and a store to communicate local changes across all clones of a given remote.
 In turns this information can be leveraged by integrations to prevent modifying files that are already changed elsewhere.

 ## Pre-requisites